-To "blow" or not to 'blow"?
+To "blow" or not to "blow"?
 This is probably the most commonly asked question of any DUI defense attorney.
 No one wants to be convicted of DUI based on unreliable evidence, so here are our suggestions:

-Yes, Blow - If you have had nothing or very little to drink, but remember your judgment may be impaired and/or your alcohol level may be over the limit and you may feel sober.
+Yes, Blow - If you have had nothing or very little to drink; but remember that your judgment may be impaired and/or your alcohol level may be over the limit and you may feel sober.
+If you do submit to a breath test, you have the right to have the arresting officer assist you in obtaining an independent blood test.

 Don't Blow - If you have been drinking.
-Warning: you may face additional penalties if you refuse to take the breath test especially, if you have previously refused a breath test.
+Warning: You may face additional penalties if you refuse to take the breath test, especially if you have previously refused a breath test.
 However, if you do not take the breath test, it may be more difficult for the prosecutor to prove you are guilty of DUI, particularly if you look sober on the video.